Ultimate Packing List to Hike the Camino De Santiago

 Shirts

-I brought two workout shirts, e.g. Lululemon, as they’re super light, easy to wash and they dry quick.
-And a spare or two for evenings.
+I brought two workout shirts, e.g., Lululemon, as they’re super light, easy to wash, and they dry quickly.
+I also brought a spare two for evenings and sleeping.

 Shorts